Eagle Rock - Peak 72 - A pleasant stroll through the grasslands

 There’s something nice about opening to wide open spaces.
 It’s like your mood stretches out and breathes in extra air.
 The rolling trail curved around and we could see Eagle Rock in the distance.

-We made to Eagle Rock and, even though we had seen many pictures of it, were amazed at how much it look like an eagle.
-We sat in its shade for a nice lunch and climbed all over the rocks.
+We made it to Eagle Rock and, even though we had seen many pictures of it, were amazed at how much it look like an eagle.
+We sat in its shade for a nice lunch.
 We could see the Palomar Massif in the distance, as well as Lake Henshaw.

 We had the place to ourselves for an hour and decided to head back.